simvisa logo

 Green Card Interview: A Complete Guide

-A Green Card interview is perhaps the most important step in the journey to becoming a permanent resident.
-After the interview takes place, the government will shortly come to a decision on whether you will be granted permanent residency.
+The green card interview is a critical step in the green card application process.
+After the interview takes place, the government will shortly decide on whether you will be granted permanent residency.
 Hence, it is of utmost importance that you prepare for the interview before you arrive.

 green card interview questions